artagnon/clayoven/README.md

 - Check in the generated html to the site's repository, so that eyeballing `git diff` can serve as a testing mechanism.
 - Use suitable rewrite rules for your webserver to have URLs without the ugly `.html` suffix.
 - If you accidentally commit `.clay` files before running clayoven, running it afterward will do nothing, since it will see a clean git index; you'll need to run the aggressive variant.
 This kind of situation doesn't occur in the first place if you follow the [workflow guidelines](/README.md#workflow-and-vscode-integration).
-- Importing historical content is easy; a `git commit --date="#{historical_date}"` would give the post an appropriate `authdate` that will be respected in the sorting-order.
+- Importing historical content is easy; a `git commit --date="#{historical_date}"` would give the post an appropriate creation date that will be respected in the sorting-order.
 - Attempting to shave startup time by optimizing the Ruby is not a productive direction; the biggest contributor to the runtime, by far, are the multiple shell-outs to git.
 Using `libgit2` bindings might be a good idea, but for the fact that it doesn't implement `git log --follow`.

 ## The claytext processor